deckhouse/deckhouse/modules/040-node-manager/docs/FAQ.md

 Changing the `instancePrefix` parameter in the Deckhouse configuration won't result in a `RollingUpdate`.
 Deckhouse will create new `MachineDeployment`s and delete the old ones.

 During the disruption update, an evict of the pods from the node is performed.
-If any pod failed to evict, the evict is repeated every 20 seconds until a global timeout of 5 minutes is reached.
+If any pod failes to evict, the evict is repeated every 20 seconds until a global timeout of 5 minutes is reached.
 After that, the pods that failed to evict are removed.

 ## How do I redeploy ephemeral machines in the cloud with a new configuration?